Making extra mortgage payments puts cash in your pocket

 It will take less time to pay off the loan and also save potentially thousands of dollars in interest payments over the life of the loan.
 By making additional payments, the borrower is ultimately lowering the overall cost of their home.

 Making additional payments also can be viewed as an investment.
 Those extra payments reduce the loan principal and are building equity — or the owner’s stake — in the home.
-That money can be cashed out at a later time through a refinance.
+That money can be cashed out at a later time through a cash-out refinance.

-Building up equity can also be a good hedge against changes in the market value of the home.
+Building up equity also can be a good hedge against changes in the market value of the home.
 If home values decline, for example, the homeowner with equity is less likely to be stuck in a situation where they owe more on their mortgage than their home is worth — making it a money-losing scenario to sell the home.

 Options to pay more